christophihl/reveal.js/slides.md

 * Goal: improve liquidity, and thus information aggregation
 * Assumption:
 	* contract for each possible outcome
-	* automated Market maker can quote a price to buy or sell any quantity
+	* automated market maker can quote a price to buy or sell any quantity
 * Example:
 	* first contract "2021" that pays $1 when (temp 2021 > temp 2009)
 	* second contract "2009" that pays $1 when (temp 2021 < temp 2009)